How to Use Hunting Trail Cameras

 Introduction

 Thank you for choosing this camera.
 The camera is specially used to record activities of wild animals.
-For your easier use of it, the contains full specifications of operation.
+For your easier use of it, the user manual contains full specifications of operation.

 Please read carefully the manual before using, and keep it at a safe place for your future reference